Skip to main content

 • Maintenance records and service history

-• Known issues or deficiencies
+• Known issues or deficiencies disclosed in writing

-• Original machine specifications
+• Original machine specifications sheet

-• Electrical schematics and manuals (if available)
+• Electrical schematics and operator/service manuals

-• Reason for selling
+• Reason for selling (and reference for prior owner)

-• Reconditioning (new screw/barrel, seal kits, paint) if needed
+Reconditioning$5,000 – $50,000+New screw/barrel, seal kits, paint — only if needed

-• Control upgrades if the existing system is obsolete
+Control Upgrade$10,000 – $40,000If existing system is obsolete or unsupported

 Frequently Asked Questions